 How the Sports Premium has impacted on pupils' PE and Sport participation and attainment at EHPS

 Everton Heath Primary School has used the Sport Funding to bring in a specialist PE coach to work across all Year Groups in the school.
 In Years 1-5 children have 2 hours of PE weekly where the specialist works alongside teaching staff.
 This has ensured that high quality PE lessons have been consistently delivered in all year groups.

 Non specialist teaching staff have benefited by increasing their knowledge, understanding and confidence to teach PE.
 This has been achieved via regular observation, team teaching and discussions with the specialist teacher and support with their planning if required

-Pupils have benefited from taking part in East Beds School Sports Partnership (EBSSP) sporting events and festivals; these include netball, tag rugby and table tennis tournaments, gymnastics and multi skills festivals and athletics events which has involved KS1 and KS2 children.
+In the past pupils have benefited from taking part in East Beds School Sports Partnership (EBSSP) sporting events and festivals; these include netball, tag rugby and table tennis tournaments, gymnastics and multi skills festivals and athletics events which has involved KS1 and KS2 children.
 In addition to this there have been friendly sporting fixtures between EBSSP schools.

 Other specialist PE coaches run weekly sports clubs after school.
 These are for Reception, KS 1 and KS 2 pupils and enabled every year group to access extra -curricular activities.
 These clubs have been well received and supported.
 Throughout the year they have run: American Multi-Sports, Taekwondo,Football and Tag-Rugby clubs.

-The specialist coaches and EBSSP provide all equipment needed to ensure that all pupils have access to a variety of sports equipment and therefore are able to participate in a greater range of sporting activities.
+The specialist coaches provide all equipment needed to ensure that all pupils have access to a variety of sports equipment and therefore are able to participate in a greater range of sporting activities.
 This ensures the skills of all our children are fully developed and improved within a range of sports and PE pursuits.